-The President signed the Daniel Pearl Freedom of the Press Act on Monday (May 17), named after the former Wall Street Journal reporter who was kidnapped and murdered in 2002 while covering Islamic extremists in Pakistan.
+President Barack Obama signed the Daniel Pearl Freedom of the Press Act on Monday (May 17).
+The law was named for the former Wall Street Journal reporter who was kidnapped and murdered in 2002 while covering Islamic extremists in Pakistan.

 "All around the world there are enormously courageous journalists and bloggers who, at great risk to themselves, are trying to shine a light on the critical issues that the people of their country face; who are the frontlines against tyranny and oppression," said the president before signing the bill.
 "Obviously the loss of Daniel Pearl was one of those moments that captured the world’s imagination because it reminded us of how valuable a free press is, and it reminded us that there are those who would go to any length in order to silence journalists around the world."

 The State Department is also charged with identifying countries specifically condoning "press repression."
 "Oftentimes without this kind of attention," said the president, "countries and governments feel that they can operate against the press with impunity.
 And we want to send a message that they can’t."

 The smarter way to stay on top of broadcasting and cable industry.
 Sign up below.

 Thank you for signing up to Broadcasting & Cable.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.